aloverso/anneloverso.com/_notes/digital-garden.md

 # What is a digital garden?

-An unfinished, everplace for exploring and publishing topics and links between them.
+An unfinished everplace for exploring and publishing topics and links between them.

 # A collection of resources